Context

 Impact

 Over the course of this project our findings have demonstrated the successful impact GOGA has had both within local communities and nationally.
-Our evaluation findings have contributed to the programme securing £5m of funding for GOGA to continue to 2023.
-It has helped to shape the development of a ‘GOGA approach’ as a concept that can be applied by all those working with the least active to provide inclusive delivery.
-GOGA 2020 - 2023, is testing the ‘GOGA approach’ with different population groups.
-Our evaluation findings are feeding into the refinement and development of this approach.
-Early signs from our evaluation work are positive.
+It has helped to shape the development of ‘The GOGA Approach’ as a concept that can be applied by all those working with the least active to provide inclusive delivery.
+GOGA 2020 - 2023, has tested the ‘GOGA approach’ with different population groups.
+Our evaluation findings have helped identify the key components of a participant-centred approach that considers past experiences, addresses barriers, aligns with preferences, and provides ongoing support to encourage sustained participation in physical activities.
+This has supported on an ongoing basis, a programme that sustainably increases physical activity levels, improves wellbeing, tackles isolation, and increases community involvement.
+It maintains broadly positive perceptions of disabled people.
+Furthermore, our work has calculated that GOGA 2 demonstrates good value for money generating £4.60 benefit per £1 of programme investment.